Ansible2/sqf-language-rework/configuration/grammars/docs/commands/createVehicle.md

 * "test_EmptyObjectForBubbles"
 * "test_EmptyObjectForFireBig"
 * "test_EmptyObjectForSmoke"
 create additional emitters, which are stored in "effects" variable on the object.
-Since <See arm Reference 3> v1.72 these emitters are automatically deleted when object is deleted
+Since {{arma3}} v1.72 these emitters are automatically deleted when object is deleted

 ```sqf
 [] spawn